MogreBindings/MogreBuilder/ReadMe.txt

 Note: To report problems, consider to use the "Snipping Tool" of Windows 7 for easy screenshot creation.
       Just type "snipp" into the search field of the start menu.

+--- Notes for .NET 4.0 ---

+Currently MogreBuilder only builds Mogre against .NET 4.0.

+This means:
+* You need Visual Studio 2010 or newer (Visual Studio 2008 isn't usable).
+* Change your project settings to .NET 4.0.
+* All of you dll files has to be replaced by .NET 4.0 builds, too.
+* If not possible, you can try a mixture usage of .NET versions.
+  For this select a ".NET Client mode" in the project settings.
+  (Although this isn't recommended, because it can cause trouble.)